-Although it was principally designed to reduce the impact on the hips and the knees, however, elliptical are low impact exercises that can help quickly burn unwanted fats.
+Although it was principally designed to reduce the impact on the hips and the knees, however, elliptical cardio exercises are low-impact exercises that can help quickly burn unwanted fats.

-While they are not as great as the treadmills and stair masters, elliptical offer a great alternative to exercises like treadmills and stair masters.
+While they are not as great as the treadmills and stair masters, elliptical cardio offers a great alternative to exercises like treadmills and stair masters.
 The average 180 lb elliptical can help burn approximately 500 to 600 calories an hour.

 Running at a moderate pace can be an effective way of burning calories and fats.
 However, it is not the most economical way to build or even maintain muscles.